MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-sql-io-performance.md

 Common reasons for long waits on `WRITELOG` are:

 - **Transaction log disk latency**: It's the most common cause of `WRITELOG` waits.
 Generally, the recommendation is to keep the data and log files on separate volumes.
 Transaction log writes are sequential writes while reading or writing data from a data file is random.
-Mixing these two files on one drive volume (especially conventional spinning disk drives) will cause excessive disk head movement.
+Mixing data and log files on one drive volume (especially conventional spinning disk drives) will cause excessive disk head movement.

 - **Too many VLFs**: Too many virtual log files (VLFs) can cause `WRITELOG` waits.
 Too many VLFs can cause other type of issues such as long recovery.